harshlal028/webauthn/Explainer:-WebAuthn-immediate-mediation.md

 WebAuthn currently provides two UI flows for sign-in:

 * Modal: browser UI always appears.
 The returned promise resolves when the user exercises a credential or dismisses the UI.
-* Conditional: browser UI may appear, typically integrated with autofill on a text box.
-The returned promise only resolves if the user exercises a credential.
+* Conditional: browser UI may appear, integrated with autofill on a form input field.
+The returned promise only resolves if the user selects a credential and completes the authentication ceremony.

 The `preferImmediatelyAvailable` option on mobile platforms provides a lower-friction flow when there is an eligible credential.
 In that case it immediately displays UI containing available credentials, but if no credential is available then it returns an error so that the calling application can provide alternative sign-in methods.
 This is similar to conditional UI on the web, but in that case the relying party does not learn whether a credential is available and therefore has to provide all sign-in options on a single surface.